antmicro/topwrap/README.md

 Topwrap offers functionality in three main areas via the following commands:

-- `topwrap parse` - automatically parses HDL modules and groups ports into interfaces to enable connecting them more conveniently in the design.
+- `topwrap package` - automatically parses HDL modules and can infer interfaces from their ports to enable connecting them more conveniently in the design.
-- `topwrap build` - generates the top level based on a design description file.
+- `topwrap generate` - generates the top level based on a design description file.
 - `topwrap gui` - spawns a [GUI](https://github.com/antmicro/kenning-pipeline-manager) for creating designs.

 ## Resources